 Piper Gourley is Editor-in-Chief of The Institutionalized Review.
-Gourley works as a professional ghostwriter, crafting articles about everything from David Bowie to housing loans.
+Gourley is a creative prose writer and a professional ghostwriter, crafting articles about everything from David Bowie to housing loans.
 They started TIR as a way to return the power of narrative to those who have had their story altered or silenced by institutionalization/hospitalization.
-They own an axolotl named Huxley and about 50 houseplants.
-They currently reside in Anaheim, California where they are studying for their MFA in Creative Writing at Chapman University.
+They have written about their own experiences with institutionalization in The Rumpus, Michigan Quarterly Review: Mixtape, Quarterly West, TIMBER, and elsewhere.
+They have a goofy orange cat named Poe.
+They currently reside in California where, after receiving their MFA in Creative Writing from Chapman University, they are working in the publishing sphere.

 Ximena Delgado is a Prose Editor for The Institutionalized Review.
 Ximena was born and raised in Mexico City and moved to San Antonio, Texas at the age of 15.